 - Try to look forward to the ‘new’ and not to the ‘familiar’.
 You will find many wonderful things in your new country, but it will never be “the same”.
 Always remember the reason why you decided to immigrate in the first place.

-- Get your e-mail up and running as soon as possible and you will soon realize just how small the world is.
-This will be your cheap 'life-line' to family and friends right over the world.
+- Get your e-mail and Skype set up and running as soon as possible, and you will soon realize just how small the world is.
+This will be your cheap ‘life-line’ to family and friends right over the world.
+Many phones can now also call with videa that allows you to see one another face to face, for example: Watsapp or Facetime.

 Tip: Do not say things in your own language, when you do not want the people around you to understand.
 You will be surprised who might understand you.
 You might just find your old school buddy’s sister next to you in the grocery store…